Omitting types in logic of metric structures: Complexity of spaces of types

-\begin{proof} Let $L_2$ be a two-sorted language with sorts $D_1$ and $D_2$, including~$L_{\cN}$.
 The intended interpretation of $D_2$ is the space $\cT$ of all subtrees of~$\olo$.
-Language~$L_2$ is equipped with the following \begin{enumerate} \popcounter \item constant symbols $S_n$, for $n\in \omega$, for all finite-width subtrees of $\olo$ all of whose branches have eventually zero value. \footnote{These constant symbols are included only for convenience.
-Their addition is of no consequence since $\cT$ is compact.} \item Binary predicate symbol $\ee$ of sort $D_1\times D_2$. \pushcounter \end{enumerate} Let~$\cT$ denote the space of all subtrees of $\olo$.
-The interpretation of $\ee$ is required to be 1-Lipshitz.
-Theory $\bfT_2$ is theory of the $L_2$-model $\cN_2$ described as follows.
+The language~$L_2$ is equipped with the following

+\begin{enumerate} \popcounter \item Constant symbols $S_n$, for $n\in \omega$, for all finite-width subtrees of $\olo$ all of whose branches have eventually zero value. \item A binary predicate symbol $\ee$ of sort $D_1\times D_2$. \pushcounter \end{enumerate} The interpretation of $\ee$ is required to be 1-Lipshitz.
+Theory $\bfT_2$ is the theory of the $L_2$-model $\cN_2$ described as follows.
 The universe of $\cN_2$ is the set $\olo\sqcup \oo \sqcup \cT$ and $\cN_2$ is an extension of the $L_{\cN}$-model $\cN$ as described in~\S\ref{S.Baire}.